-Gill, a Democrat, was the representative for Missouri's 11th congressional district from 1909 to 1913.
+Gill was the representative for Missouri’s 11th congressional district and was a Democrat.
+He served from 1909 to 1913.

 From Mar 1909 to Mar 1913, Gill missed 115 of 284 roll call votes, which is 40.5%.
 This is worse than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.